p2m2/oligopeptides_matching/README.md

                           )

 ```
-## Example 3 : match a mz_obs with the caculated list
+## Example 3 : match a mz_obs with the calculated list

 ```R